Frogstomp: Recording

+In July 2007, when asked about the grunge sound of Frogstomp and the band's musical influences, Gillies stated: "We were definitely influenced by the whole Seattle sound."

-When asked if the record was made live in the studio, singer and guitarist Daniel Johns said: Yeah, that's the thing that I do really like about that album – it sounds exactly like we sounded.
+In May 2015, when asked if the record was made live in the studio, Johns said: Yeah, that's the thing that I do really like about that album – it sounds exactly like we sounded.
 There was no big American producer calling the shots behind the desk and telling us to do this, this and this.
 It was literally this guy, Kevin Shirley, who was a great producer, just saying, "I want it to sound like you guys, but I want it to sound really f—ing loud and I want the guitars really f—ing loud."
 So to me, I was like, f—ing yeah!
 The songwriting might not be genius, but I think sonically, the performances are really good.
 It's really honest; it's just three Australian kids thrashing it out in the studio and that's exactly how it sounds.

+In August 2020, Gillies said the following about the album:We were always searching to keep that spark alive when Frogstomp came out because it was just so unrefined, it was just so raw.
+There was something magical about that we continued to try and capture.
+I think we did pretty well.

 Title

-When asked why the album's name is Frogstomp, Johns said: I was at a guy from our record company's house one night and I was looking through his CDs because he's got a really good collection.
+In January 1996, when asked why the album was named Frogstomp, Johns said: I was at a guy from our record company's house one night and I was looking through his CDs because he's got a really good collection.
 I found this '60s pop collection record and I was just going (laughs), "Why do you have this?"
-I looked at the back and there was this song that some guy did called frogstomp and I said, "That's a pretty good name." (laughs) I just rang up Ben and Chris and we just thought it was really funny so we used it for the album.
+I looked at the back and there was this song that some guy [Floyd Newman] did called Frogstomp and I said, "That's a pretty good name." (laughs) I just rang up Ben and Chris and we just thought it was really funny so we used it for the album.